callmespring/callmespring.github.io/talk.md

 ### Talk

+* Seminar at Renmin University of China, Institute of Statistics and Big Data, Beijing, China, May 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

+* Seminar at University of Chinese Academy of Sciences, Academy of Mathematics and Systems Science, Beijing, China, May 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

+* Seminar at Peking University, Center for Statistical Science, Beijing, China, May 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

 * Seminar at School of Statistics, East China Normal University, Shanghai, China, May 2024 (invited), [Optimal Design for Efficient A/B Testing](./slides/design.pdf)

 * Seminar at School of Management Science, Fudan University, Shanghai, China, April 2024 (invited), [Statistical Inference in Reinforcement Learning](./slides/StatRL.pdf)